5 Steps to Getting Started with a B2B Content Marketing Strategy

 5 minutes read

 The thought of implementing a fully-fledged B2B content marketing strategy can be overwhelming to even the most seasoned marketing professional.
-It’s therefore unsurprising that only 32% of B2B marketers have a documented content marketing strategy.
+It’s therefore unsurprising that only 42% of B2B marketers say they’re effective at content marketing.

 You may be thinking a content marketing strategy is time-consuming and it may not even work, so why bother?
 However, once a secure strategy is in place, the difference to your ROI and overall success can be substantial.